spectrocloud/librarium/docs/docs-content/troubleshooting/enterprise-install.md

 ## Scenario - Enterprise Backup Stuck

-In the scenario where an enterprise backup is stuck, a restart of the mangement pod may resolve the issue.
+In the scenario where an enterprise backup is stuck, a restart of the management pod may resolve the issue.
 Use the following steps to restart the management pod.

 ### Debug Steps